 The California Wellness Foundation

 The foundation’s current Advancing Wellness grantmaking strategy includes four interrelated portfolios.
-Since its founding, Cal Wellness has awarded nearly 9,000 grants totaling more than $1 billion.
-As the foundation looks to the future, it is pursuing new and innovative strategies beyond its core grantmaking to advance its mission, including implementation of new technology systems, development of its public affairs capacity, and establishing mission- and program-related investment portfolios.
+Since its founding, Cal Wellness has awarded nearly 12,400 grants totaling more than $1.3 billion.
+In addition to its grantmaking, the foundation has committed to using its voice, influence, and endowment dollars to advance its mission.

-Cal Wellness has a diverse staff of approximately 45 located in its Los Angeles and Oakland offices and a diverse 12-member Board located throughout the state of California.
+Cal Wellness has a diverse staff of 43 located in its Los Angeles and Oakland offices and a diverse 13-member Board located throughout the state of California.
 The foundation’s work underscores a belief that wellness requires social justice, a deep commitment to diversity, equity, and inclusion (DEI), and sustained efforts to eliminate systemic barriers that prevent access to health care, education, employment, and safety.

 Please visit www.calwellness.org for more information.